 The La Fleche is recognized by the American Poultry Association and the Poultry Club of Great Britain.
 There is only one accepted variety of the La Fleche.
 However, there are a few unofficial varieties such as the White and Cuckoo La Fleche:

-This fowl sports black plumage that further accentuates many of their already distinctive features.
-On the other hand, the La Fleches plumes hide their size.
+This fowl sports black plumage, which not only accentuates many of its distinctive features but also hides its size.
 Since they have such compact feathers, they appear lighter than they actually are.
-It may be hard to believe, but they could weigh up to eight pounds!
-The La Fleche is undoubtedly no lightweight.
+It may be hard to believe, but they could weigh up to nine pounds!
+The La Fleche is undoubtedly not lightweight.